 Waste Segregation & Toilets

-I also noticed that you are never really too far from a toilet.
+I also noticed that you are never really too far from the toilet.
 As a woman traveler, I cannot even explain how big a blessing this is.
 You can have water to your heart’s content when you know that toilets are accessible.
 Your bladder says Thank You for not making it work harder than it should.

-Walking City – Sharjah
+Walking City – First Impressions of Sharjah

 Towards the evening, you can see families sitting on the lawns and enjoying themselves.
 Children are playing on the walking paths.
-Restaurants and coffee shops are available to fill the gap for your stomach.
+Restaurants and coffee shops are available to fill the gap in your stomach.

 Besides the waterfront, most areas have enough space for pedestrians to walk.
 The city is also very child-friendly.